 \subsection{Experimental Setups}

-This section presents a systematic evaluation of 15 state-of-the-art long-context VLM on MapTab, comparing the performance of open-source and closed-source models on RP tasks across two scenarios.
-Experimental details for QA tasks are provided in Appendix~\ref{subsec:qa_results}.
+This section systematically evaluates 21 state-of-the-art long-context MLLMs on MapTab, covering both open- and closed-source models as well as instruction-following and reasoning-enhanced variants.
+We compare their performance on RP and QA tasks across the Metromap and Travelmap scenarios under consistent prompts, inference settings, and multimodal input preprocessing.
+The complete model list and experimental details are provided in Appendix F.1.

-\paragraph{Evaluated Models.}We systematically evaluate multiple categories of multimodal large language models (MLLMs), which are divided according to their reasoning mechanisms into general instruction-following models and reasoning-enhanced models with long chain-of-thought (Long-CoT) capabilities.
-The former category includes the Qwen3-VL-Instruct series (2B, 8B, 30B-A3B, 32B)~\cite{bai2025qwen3vltechnicalreport}, Qwen2.5-VL-Instruct (7B)~\cite{bai2025qwen2}, Phi-3.5-Vision-Instruct (4B)~\cite{abdin2024phi3technicalreporthighly}, Phi-4-Multimodal-Instruct (6B)~\cite{abdin2024phi}, InternVL3-Instruct (8B)~\cite{zhu2025internvl3}, GPT-4o~\cite{hurst2024gpt}, GPT-4.1~\cite{openai2025gpt41}, and Gemini-3-Flash-Preview~\cite{google2025gemini3flash}.
-The latter category includes Qwen3-VL-Thinking (8B, 32B)~\cite{bai2025qwen3vltechnicalreport}, Doubao-Seed-1-6-251015-Thinking~\cite{doubao2025seed16}, and Qwen3-VL-Plus-Thinking~\cite{bai2025qwen3vltechnicalreport}.
-To ensure fairness and reproducibility, we adopt unified protocols for model selection, deployment, parameter configuration, and multimodal input preprocessing.
-Detailed settings are provided in Appendix~\ref{subsec:experiment_settings}.